Locked out: Guilford jail officers say low pay, slim staffing make job 'dangerous'

 On Monday, the county announced a $4,000 signing bonus to help attract applicants to staff the county’s two jails in Greensboro and High Point.

-“I won’t sugarcoat it,” Sheriff Danny Rogers said.
-“The job itself is dangerous.
+“I won’t sugarcoat it,” Rogers said, “the job itself is dangerous.
 And then when you’re … short staff, it does bring another level of danger.”

 He said vacancies in staffing the jail is nothing new.
 And it’s a nationwide problem, which makes for fierce competition among counties to hire those people who are even willing to work inside a jail.

-At a county commissioners’ work session Wednesday, Rogers provided figures showing the difference elsewhere in base starting salaries for detention officers:
+At a county commissioners’ work session June 8, Rogers provided figures as of May 29 showing the difference elsewhere in base starting salaries for detention officers:

 • Alamance County: $3,975 more.